Difference Between Ice Cream and Gelato

 Air content (overrun) dramatically affects texture.
 Commercial ice cream can be up to 90% air by volume, making it fluffy and light.
 Gelato is churned more slowly, incorporating less air (20-35%), resulting in a denser, creamier texture.

 Serving temperature matters too.
 Ice cream is served at about 0-10°F, while gelato is served at 10-22°F. The warmer temperature makes gelato softer and allows flavors to be tasted more readily since extreme cold numbs taste buds.
+Understanding why ice floats helps explain the crystallization differences between the two.

 Things to Know